allebone/help.omni.af.mil/docs/PEX/Training.md

 Administrators and Training Administrators can edit the Trainers and Certifying Officials on a Task List.

-1. Training > Qualification > Overview > Folder Reviews 2.
-To edit the Trainers or Certifying Officials open the Trainee’s Training Folder and click on the 623 ta2.
+1. Training > Qualification > Overview > Folder Reviews

+2. To edit the Trainers or Certifying Officials open the Trainee’s Training Folder and click on the 623 tab.

 3. In the Training section in the top left of the 623 tab ensure 623 Task List is selected.